-- Note that we’re a global website so regional or country specific content is not that helpful to our readers, nor for you.
+- Note that we’re a global website so we have to be honest that regional or country specific content probably won’t work great for you.

 Once we have the information above, we are happy to provide you with our pricing estimates.
 Seeing as how these depend on the type of sponsored content, we do need some context before discussing those details to ensure we don’t waste your time :-).